k0001/k0001.github.com/articles/opaleye-sot.md

 methods need to be defined.
 Of course, the type-checker will reject instances for tables or columns that do not exist, or for columns whose types are different.
 For example, both `Comparable User "age" User "falseColumn"` and `Comparable User "age" User "name"` will fail to compile.
-I won't explain how this is achieved here, but you are invited to learn more it about in `opaleye-sot`'s source code.
+I won't explain here how this is achieved, but you are invited to learn more it about in `opaleye-sot`'s source code.

 Next we need to pay attention to the expressions `u^.col (C::C "age")` and `u^.col (C::C "favoriteNumber")`.
-We already know that `u` is a `PgR User`, and that `C::C "age"` and `C::C "favoriteNumber"` is what we use to identify two columns uniquely identified by those names.
+We already know that `u` is a `PgR User`, and that `C::C "age"` and `C::C "favoriteNumber"` is what we use to reference two columns uniquely identified by those names.
 There are only two new pieces here:
 `^.` and `col`.
 The first one, `^.`, comes from Edward Kmett's [`lens`](https://hackage.haskell.org/package/lens) library and there's not much